AdobeDocs/experience-manager-learn.en/help/sites/integrations/analytics/track-clicked-component.md

 Next, update the **CTA Clicked** rule to to ensure that the rule only fires when the `cmp:click` event is fired for a **Teaser** or a **Button**.
 Since the Teaser's CTA is considered a separate object in the data layer it is important to check the parent to verify it came from a Teaser.

-1. In the Launch UI, navigate to the **Page Loaded** rule created earlier.
+1. In the Launch UI, navigate to the **CTA Clicked** rule created earlier.
 1. Under **Conditions** click **Add** to open the **Condition Configuration** wizard.
 1. For **Condition Type** select **Custom Code**.